PowerDNS/pdns/docs/dnsupdate.rst

 -  SOA-EDIT-INCREASE: Change the serial to whatever SOA-EDIT would provide.
 If what SOA-EDIT provides is lower than the current serial, increase the current serial by 1.
+   Exception: with SOA-EDIT=INCEPTION-EPOCH, the serial is bumped to at least the current EPOCH time.

 DNS update How-to: Setup dyndns/rfc2136 with dhcpd
 --------------------------------------------------